Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 2. Send out holiday newsletters

-People almost always have their phones on them and they don’t only use them to check social media, which is why email marketing is a great tool for businesses to utilize for holiday marketing campaigns.
+People almost always have their phones on them, and they’re often ready to learn about a new deal.
+This is why email marketing is a great tool for businesses to utilize for holiday marketing campaigns.

-Use your newsletter to announce holiday promotions or share gift guides.
-Sending your customers a seasonal greeting is another great idea.
+Use your newsletter to announce holiday promotions, share gift guides, or simply share a seasonal greeting.
 You can play with the content so long as it is in line with your brand identity and voice.

 3. Use hashtags

-Hashtags are your friend, bestie!
-How else do you expect to gain visibility on social media platforms?
-Hashtags allow you to reach an audience beyond those that already follow you.
+Hashtags are your friend!
+They’re a great way to gain visibility on social media platforms and reach an audience beyond those that already follow you.

 Hashtags also allow for a great source of user-generated content.
 For the holidays, host a giveaway in which users upload photos and use a predetermined hashtag.
 This is one of the best ways to spread the word about holiday promotions while expanding brand visibility on social media.